-OUR STAFF – Our management team includes owners Linda Tatsapaugh, Doug Smathers and Robiyn Mims.
+Our leadership team includes owners Linda Tatsapaugh and Robiyn Mims, and our camp director Cory Greene.
 Together, they have been involved with ADHD, autism and Aspergers camps for decades.
 This is an owner-operated camp, so we have a special interest and passion for running a professional camp.

 Our camp staff members are college students or recent graduates who are studying a related field, such as education, outdoor leadership or psychology, and are seeking hands-on experience.
 Most have had experience working with young people, and all have been chosen because of their good judgment, compassion and insight into our population – children with autism and Aspergers.